chr0m0s/glyphgrid/README.md

 ![glyphgrid](img/342_glyphs_matthias_jaeger.jpg)

 # Dependencies
 This app was built using the [p5.js](https://p5js.org/) javascript library.
+While building this I was influenced by [Jona Hoier](http://jonahoier.net/) and the teachings of [Daniel Shiffman](http://shiffman.net/)

 # File structure